Mike-Mortensen-Portfolio/PubHub_H6_Final/README.md

 ## Admin portal
 You will have to add user secrets to enable the Authorization part, as there is in the `Program.cs` a section to add policies.
 This is used so that we can get the authorized views depending on what account is signing into the application.

-User secrets will have to contain the following with your own needed values:
+`appSettings.json` will have to contain the following with your own needed values:
 ```
 {
     "<AccountTypeName>": "<AccountTypeId>"